 Attention - Parents of students going from 7th to 8th

 Your child will be leaving a CEP school (which means all students eat free) to a non CEP school.
 In order for students at Clinch County High School to receive a free or reduced meal, they must submit a Free/Reduced application for approval.

-Applications are available online on the Cinch County School System website and will also be given to students on the first day of school.
+Applications will be given to students on the first day of school.
 Applications should be returned as soon as possible.
-The deadline for submitting an application is September 18.

 Notice for Language and Disability Assistance for the School Nutrition Program: